sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 --- | ---
-table-border | The border of the table table-header-background | The background-color of table header columns table-header-border-color | The border color for table header columns table-header-border-width | The border width for table header columns table-header-hover-background | The background-color when hovering a table header table-header-color | The color for table header columns table-header-hover-color | The color for table header columns when hovering
+table-border | The border of the table table-header-background | The background-color of table header columns table-header-border | The border for table header columns table-header-hover-background | The background-color when hovering a table header table-header-color | The color for table header columns table-header-hover-color | The color for table header columns when hovering